bitkanda/MetaMaskDebug/README.md

 # MetaMaskDebug
 MetaMask mobile wallet enables WebView debugging mode, allowing direct debugging of DAPP using Google Chrome.

+In addition, based on the official source code, we make the following commitments: We will not collect user's private data, such as private keys or mnemonic phrases, and there are no backdoors.
+The primary purpose of modifying this wallet is for our own use and to facilitate compatibility testing with applications in the cryptocurrency industry.
+As a source of revenue, users will be charged for debugging Dapps.

+This application has undergone minor modifications based on the official source code, with the following changes.

-The version number of MetaMask mobile for Android is v6.5.0.
+The version number of MetaMask mobile for Android is v7.3.0.
 Two main functionalities are supported:

 1.HTTPS DApps do not validate certificates, making it convenient for developers to debug DApps within the local network--free.